 - Legislative Research for Congressional Staff: How to Find Documents and Other Resources (CRS)

 Legislative histories are an important resource.
-They track a bill through Congress and they list citations to documents for purposes of further research.
+They track a bill through Congress or the General Assembly and they list citations to documents for purposes of further research.
 Listed below are a number of books and databases dealing with legislative histories.
-All paper edition books are located on Level 2 of the Thurgood Marshall Law Library.

 - ProQuest Congressional – This database provides access to full-text of Congressional documents.
 Includes searching legislative history type.
 Coverage is 1789 to present.
 Use the Advanced Search capability for the most effective search.